cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 - An agreed date for completion of any further action.
 - Date of completion of any further action.

-The document should also record who carried out the assessment and any further actions, and the acceptance by the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)***.
+The document should also record who carried out the assessment and any further actions, and the acceptance by the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority).

 The tower authorities will be producing a risk assessment for the rest of the building and the assessment for the tower will normally form part of that and may follow their format.